yolithrones/bridges-website-app/documentation/PROJECT_DOCUMENTATION.md

 9. [Deployment](#deployment)

 ## Project Overview
-Bridges Around the World is a modern Single-Page Application (SPA) dedicated to showcasing incredible bridges from around the globe.
+Bridges Website is a modern Single-Page Application (SPA) dedicated to showcasing incredible bridges from around the globe.
 The website features an interactive interface, rich media content, and comprehensive information about various types of bridges.

 ### Objectives
 - Showcase historical and modern bridges